hivesolutions/automium/README.md

 For linux based systems `dpkg-architecture` util is required to correctly retrieve the architecture for the system, in case the utility does not exists an erroneous value may be present for build artifacts.

+To install the command under Ubuntu Linux use the folowing command:

+    apt-get install dpkg-dev